Pandaqi/Pandaqi-Studio/pandaqi-studio/content/swiftsmash-saga/tap/smackshapes/_index.md

 ---
-type: "gamepage"
+type: "project"
-boardgame: true

 title: "Smackshapes"
-headerTitle: "Have the sharpest mind of all and quickly count how often all shapes appear, so you can smash the winning card first!"
+blurb: "Have the sharpest mind of all and quickly count how often all shapes appear, so you can smash the winning card first!"
 weightProject: 20

-color: "yellow"

 downloadLink: "https://drive.google.com/drive/folders/1dvo3QDYhFrpa6slVb8h7Z4nxVO-uto05"